HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/extension.md

 ## Discussion

-!!! note "How are variants at the protein level called that directly affect the translation initiation (start) codon?"
+!!! note "How are variants on the protein level called that directly affect the translation initiation (start) codon?"

     The variant is called **start-lost** variant, one of two types of a protein extension, an N-terminal extension.
     Note the difference with a **start-gained** variant where the start codon itself is not directly affected, another type of N-terminal extension.

-!!! note "How are variants at the protein level called that directly affect the translation termination (stop) codon?"
+!!! note "How are variants on the protein level called that directly affect the translation termination (stop) codon?"

     The variant is called a **no-stop** or **stop-lost** variant, one of two types of a protein extension, a C-terminal extension.